bjaskerovich/pokemon/Readme.md

 - docker-compose up --build

 # notes
-- added a simple ui so it will be easy check different backend functionality
+- added a simple ui so it will be easy to check different backend functionality